TrapTheOnly/Pizza/README.md

 ```
 ## FAQ
 ### Currently confirmed issues
-* If somewhy you terminated the program without proper exit, check if your ..\Pizzas\pizza_ings.txt file consists only of one '0' or not.
+* If somewhy you terminated the program without proper exit, check if your ..\Pizzas\pizza_ings.txt file consists only of only one '0' or not.
 If not, then delete everything written in it and write '0' The file's inside should look like:
 ```
 0
 ```